DoofDilla/dillapoe2stat/README.md

 - Theme rendering gracefully falls back to safe ASCII if your terminal cannot display the chosen Unicode glyphs.

 ## Data & Logs
-- **Run history:** `runs.jsonl` stores a JSON record per map containing runtime, map metadata (augmented with cached waystone tiers when available), aggregated loot, and per-item chaos/exalted valuations in the enhanced 2.0 format.
+- **Run history:** `runs.jsonl` stores a JSON record per map containing runtime, map metadata (tier, delirious %, cached waystone data), aggregated loot, and per-item chaos/exalted/Divine valuations in the enhanced 2.1 format.
-- **Session history:** `sessions.jsonl` records session start/end events, runtime, cumulative value, and per-map history for the in-terminal dashboard.
+- **Session history:** `sessions.jsonl` records session start/end events, runtime, cumulative value, best map, top drops, and per-map history for the in-terminal dashboard.
+- **Data versioning:** Current DATA_FORMAT_VERSION is 2.1 (adds delirious field).
+Version 2.0 added per-item valuations.
 - **Data upgrades:** Run `upgrade_runs_data.py` to back up and convert legacy run entries so every item inherits the new valuation fields without losing history.
 - **Debug exports:** When `DEBUG_TO_FILE` is `True`, inventories are written to timestamped JSON files inside the `debug/` folder.
 - **Icon assets:** `cat64x64.png` is used for Windows toasts—swap it out if you prefer another image.

 The session dashboard (triggered via `F7`) reads from `runs.jsonl` to compute averages and shows the five most recent maps so you can track streaks at a glance.
-For deep dives, the standalone analyzers in `run_analyzer.py` and `session_display.py` crunch the same enhanced logs to colour-code efficiency, surface Divine Orb trends, and recommend waystone strategies.
+For deep dives, the standalone analyzers in `run_analyzer.py` and `session_display.py` crunch the same enhanced logs to color-code efficiency, surface Divine Orb trends, correlate delirious % with performance, and recommend waystone strategies.

 ## Debugging Toolkit
 - `InventoryDebugger` can print a compact table (`dump_item_summary`), full JSON dumps (`dump_inventory_to_console`), export snapshots to disk, or search for an individual item by name.
 - `InventoryAnalyzer` exposes helpers such as `analyze_changes`, `categorize_items`, and `find_valuable_items` for deeper insights or custom reports.
-- `WaystoneAnalyzer` parses experimental waystone metadata, validates slot placement, and caches attributes for the next run.
+- `WaystoneAnalyzer` parses experimental waystone metadata (tier, mods, delirious %), validates slot placement, and caches attributes for the next run.
-- `run_analyzer.py` and `session_display.py` provide post-run deep dives with colour-coded efficiency tiers, Divine Orb drop breakdowns, and modifier pattern detection for your best maps.
+- `run_analyzer.py` and `session_display.py` provide post-run deep dives with color-coded efficiency tiers, Divine Orb drop breakdowns, delirious correlation analysis, and modifier pattern detection for your best maps.
 - Flip `DEBUG_ENABLED` and `DEBUG_TO_FILE` in `config.py` or press `F4` during runtime to toggle diagnostics without restarting.
 - Adjust `DEBUG_SHOW_SUMMARY` to swap between concise summaries and exhaustive JSON dumps.
+- Check `CHANGELOG.md` for detailed version history and `version.py` for current version and data format info.

 ## How loot valuation works
 1. The tracker hands `InventoryAnalyzer`'s "added" list to `price_check_poe2.valuate_items_raw`.
 2. `price_check_poe2` fetches poe.ninja overview data per category (currency, catalysts, waystones, etc.) and normalizes item names to improve match rates.
 3. Each item now receives chaos, exalted, and Divine Orb equivalents while category-aware icons flag catalysts, waystones, fragments, and more.
-4. Results are aggregated per item type (including stack sizes) and persisted back into `runs.jsonl` so every drop keeps its own valuation metadata.
+4. Results are aggregated per item type (including stack sizes) and persisted back into `runs.jsonl` with full per-item valuation metadata (format version 2.1).
+5. Top 3 most valuable items are tracked separately for current map, last map, and cumulative session.
-5. Any items below the `0.01c` threshold are omitted from normal mode to keep noise low, but comprehensive mode and the analyzers still capture the full data for post-run studies.
+6. Any items below the `0.01c` threshold are omitted from normal mode to keep noise low, but comprehensive mode and the analyzers still capture the full data for post-run studies.
+7. All notification displays use formatted currency values via `_format_currency()` for clean, readable output.

 ## Troubleshooting
 | Symptom | Possible Cause & Fix |